EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 Creates an object that acts as an interface to the specified GPIO.
 Acts generally like gpiozero.button.

-It acrs /system/gpio/PIN where you can view the status of the tag.
+It creates a tag point at /system/gpio/PIN where you can view the status of the pin(Real or fake).
 The tag will be 1 when the button is active.

+If the platform doesn't have GPIO, it will instead use gpiozero's Mock factory, and you'll be able to use setRawMockValue.
+Calling this on a platform that DOES have mocking will auto-switch to mock mode.

 #### DigitalInput.onChange(f)
 Subscribes a function that must be f(topic,value) to debounced changes.
 Uses the internal